-A plurality of our outstanding common stock present in person or represented by proxy and entitled to vote at the meeting will be required to elect three Directors to serve as Class I Directors until the 2005 Annual Stockholders' Meeting.
+The affirmative vote of a plurality of our common stock present in person or represented by proxy and entitled to vote at the meeting will be required to elect three Directors to serve as Class I Directors until the 2005 Annual Stockholders' Meeting.
 The affirmative vote of a majority of our common stock present in person or represented by proxy and entitled to vote will be required to ratify the appointment of KPMG LLP.

-Whether you own a few or many shares of stock and whether or not you plan to attend in person, it is important that your shares be voted on matters that come before the meeting.
-To make sure your shares are represented, we urge you to complete and mail the enclosed WHITE proxy card promptly.
+Whether you own a few or many shares of stock and whether or not you plan to attend the meeting in person, it is important that your shares be voted on matters that come before the meeting.
+To make sure that your shares are represented, we urge you to complete and mail the enclosed WHITE proxy card promptly.